hanpari/sovereign/source/02/041_deal.md

 Another gulp of whiskey.
 Then, Cecil Shanks grabbed a photo frame from his desk and turned it to his visitor.
 In the picture, two men were smiling frantically.
 The first was the younger version of Cecil Shanks; the second one was a tall slim guy with sharp eyes and an unhealthy grey complexion.

 "This is Luciano, my best buddy," said Cecil Shanks with a slight sorrow.
-"He married my first ex-wife despite my fair warning here.
+"He married my first ex-wife despite my fair warning.
 The most upright fellow under the Sun who never deserved that bitch.
 I suspect he bought the freight ship to escape her nagging.
 He fell for her looks, the same mistake I had made, too.
 Do you want to see Jessica?
 She was staggering in her prime.
 Take my word on it."

 "Not necessary."